aaronpk/secevent-pushpull/draft-tulshibagwale-saag-pushpull-delivery.md

 A Responder MUST respond to a communication from an Initiator by sending an HTTP Response.

 ### Success Response {#http-success-response}
-If the Responder is successful in processing the request, it MUST return the HTTP status code 200 (OK).
+If the Responder is successful in receiving the request, it MUST return the HTTP status code 200 (OK).
+This status only indicates that the communication received was well formatted and was successfully parsed by the Responder.
+It does not indicate anything about whether any SETs in the communication were accepted or not.

 The response MUST have the content-type "application/json" and the response MUST include a Communication Object {{communication-object}}.

 ### Error Response
 The Responder MUST respond with an error response if it is unable to process the request.
+This error response means that the responder was unable to parse the communication or the responder encountered a system error while attempting to process the communication.
+It does not indicate a positive or negative acknowledgement of any SETs in the communication.

 The error response MUST include the appropriate error code as described in Section 2.4 of DeliveryPush {{RFC8935}}.

 ### Out Of Order Responses
 A Communication Object in a Response may contain `jti` values in its `ack` or `setErrs` that do not correspond to the SETs received in the same Request to which the Response is being sent.
 They MAY consist of values received in previous Requests.